openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

     local_object.on("change", this.changeCallback);
    ```

-5. Modifies object attributes.
+5. Modify object attributes.
 The object attributes support basic data types (such as number, Boolean, and string) and complex data types (array and nested basic types).

    The sample code is as follows:
    ```js